A robust and stable hybrid neural network/finite element method for 2D flows that generalizes to different geometries: Generalization

-We have seen that the cost of inference is not a major factor during the simulation, indicating that even larger neural networks would be feasible.
-However, for Transformers and RNNs the cost can be more of a limiting factor.
+Given the cost of inference is not a major factor during the simulation, even larger MLPs would be feasible for the given setup.
+However, for Transformers and RNNs the cost could be more of a limiting factor.
 It is therefore worth noting that the neural networks in our implementation use the raw C++ PyTorch API which prevents optimizations across operations that are commonly done by other inference solutions like TorchInductor.
-Transformers are the focus of current hardware and software development, e.g. \cite{TransformerEnigneGit}, since they are ubiquitous in Generative AI~\cite{Sengar2024}.
+Transformers in particular are the focus of current hardware and software development, e.g. \cite{TransformerEnigneGit}, since they are ubiquitous in Generative AI~\cite{Sengar2024}.
 Thus, the neural network component of DNN-MG could be made more computationally efficient if needed.